Skip to main content

 What is a Varsity Match?

-When and where do the cross country Varsity Matches take place?
+When and where do the cross-country Varsity Matches take place?

 Who selects the teams for the Varsity Match?